Tecnativa/docker-whitelist/README.md

 #### Setting "unlimited" connections

 For each port and open connection a subprocess is spawned.
-Setting a number to high might make your host system unresponsive and prevent you from logging in to it.
+Setting a number too high might make your host system unresponsive and prevent you from logging in to it.
 So be very careful with setting this setting to a large number.

 The typical linux system can handle up to 32768 so if you need a lot more